 The 192nd Tank Battalion, which did take part in the maneuvers, was informed that it was being sent overseas.
 Since the battalion was made up of National Guardsmen from the Midwest, those men who were 29 years old or married, were given the opportunity to resign from federal service.
 In need of replacements, the army sought volunteers from the 753rd Tank Battalion.
 Quincey volunteered to join the 192nd Tank Battalion, or had his name drawn, at Camp Polk and was assigned to B Company.

-for this move - which had been made in
+The decision for this move - which had been made in August 1941 -

 Quincey, with his tank crew, was present at Clark Field when the Japanese attacked the airfield ten hours after the attack on Pearl Harbor.
 He and the other members of the tank battalion watched helplessly as the Japanese Zeros destroyed the Army Air Corps.

 December 21 that it was to proceed north to Lingayen Gulf.
 Because of

 logistics problems, the B and C Companies soon ran low on gas.
 When they